ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

+\begin{highlightenv} Recent state-of-the-art methods for optimizing queries over large video repositories have focused on training cheap, proxy models to approximate the outputs of expensive, deep neural networks~\cite{miris,focus,noscope,videomon,msr,blazeit}.
+However, these methods require training a proxy model for each new query and then running it on the dataset to choose which frames to look at with the more expensive reference detector.
+While helpful for some queries, for ad-hoc object queries these approaches impose a scanning overhead required to score the frames, which can be hard to compensate for, even if the scores help find results faster after scanning.
+This is especially problematic if the user only wants to find a few results (limit queries) \hlinelabel{line:NNbased}. \end{highlightenv}

-ExSample addresses the aforementioned shortcomings to achieve an order of magnitude speedup over the prior state-of-the-art (BlazeIt).
-First, rather than select frames for applying the object detector based on surrogate scores, ExSample employs an adaptive sampling technique that eliminates the need for a surrogate model and an upfront full scan.
-A key challenge here is that, in order to generalize across datasets and object types, ExSample must not make assumptions about how long objects remain visible to the camera and how frequently they appear.
-To address this challenge, ExSample guides future processing using feedback from object detector outputs on previously processed frames.
-Second, ExSample gives higher weight to portions of video likely to not only contain objects, but also to contain objects that haven't been seen already.
-Thus, ExSample avoids redundantly processing frames that only contain detections of objects that were previously seen in other frames.
+\sys addresses the limit query problem from a different perspective.
+Rather than select frames for applying the object detector based on proxy scores, \sys employs an adaptive sampling technique that eliminates the need for a proxy model and an upfront full scan.
+A key challenge here is that, in order to generalize across datasets and object types, \sys must not make assumptions about how long objects remain visible to the camera and how frequently they appear.
+To address this challenge, \sys guides future processing using feedback from object detector outputs on previously processed frames.
+Also, \sys gives higher weight to portions of video likely to contain objects that have not already been seen.
+Thus, \sys avoids redundantly processing frames that contain objects that were previously seen in other frames.

-We evaluate \sys\ on a variety of search queries spanning different objects, different kinds of video, and different numbers of desired results.
-We show savings in the number of frames processed ranging up to 6x on real data, with a geometric average of 2x across all settings, in comparison to an efficient random sampling baseline.
+We evaluate \sys\ a variety of search queries spanning different objects, different kinds of video, and different numbers of desired results.
+We show savings in the number of frames processed ranging up to 6x on real data, with a geometric average of 1.9x across all settings, in comparison to an efficient random sampling baseline.
 In the worst case, \sys\ does not perform worse than \random\ sampling, something that is not always true of alternative approaches.
-Additionally, in comparison to BlazeIt~\cite{blazeit}, our method processes fewer frames to find the same number of distinct results in many cases, showing that ExSample provides higher precision than a surrogate model in selecting frames with new objects; even in the remaining cases, ExSample still requires one to two-orders of magnitude less runtime (or, equivalently, dollar cost) because it does not require an upfront per-query scan of the entire dataset.